eagronin/credit-card-fraud-prepare/README.md

 ## Data Exploration and Processing

-The following code outputs summary statistcis for each of the features:
+The following code outputs summary statistics for each of the features:

 ```python
 # Read data and output summary statistics